Concordium/concordium-base/idiss/README.md

 [MarshalAs(UnmanagedType.LPArray)] byte[] ars_infos, int ars_infos_len,
 [MarshalAs(UnmanagedType.LPArray)] byte[] request, int request_len, out int out_length, out int out_success);
 ```
-which validates the given request and returns a pointer the account address of the initial account if the request is valid,
+which validates the given request and returns a pointer to the account address of the initial account if the request is valid,
 or a pointer to a bytearray describing an error.
 It writes to a variable `out_length` the length of the output.
 If the request is valid,
 `1` is written to out_success, otherwise `-1` is written to out_success.